On the stability of homogeneous Einstein manifolds: Stability of compact Einstein manifolds

 Einstein metrics on a compact differentiable manifold $M$, i.e., the Ricci tensor satisfies $\ricci(g)=\rho g$ for some $\rho\in\RR$, were first studied by Hilbert, who proved that they are precisely the critical points of the total scalar curvature functional

 restricted to the space $\mca_1$ of unit volume Riemannian metrics on $M$ (see \cite[4.21]{Bss}).
 A fundamental problem is to determine whether a given Einstein metric $g$ is {\it rigid}, in the sense that any Einstein metric sufficiently close to $g$ (compact open $C^\infty$ topology) is isometric to $g$ up to scaling.
-Hilbert's variational characterization, beyond being a tool for the existence problem, it allows the use of stability theory and calculus of variations in the study of the rigidity of Einstein metrics.
+Hilbert's variational characterization, beyond being a tool for the existence problem, allows the use of stability theory and calculus of variations in the study of the rigidity of Einstein metrics.

-The case of round spheres will be excluded in what follows.
+The case of $(M,g)$ being isometric to a round sphere will be excluded in what follows.
 The tangent space $T_g\mca=\sca^2(M)$ (symmetric $2$-tensors) of the space $\mca$ of all Riemannian metrics on $M$ at a metric $g\in\mca$ admits the following decomposition (see \cite[4.57]{Bss}):